JakeSteam/blog-personal/_posts/2023-12-10-reviewing-every-jingle-jam-2023-game-2.md

 On the surface, it seems like a typical point and click based around feeding guests.
 However, there's a dark undercurrent of malice and subtle storytelling that makes the game stand out.
 Each puzzle feels *solvable*, and instead of blundering around blindly, I've got a target for my problem-solving.

 Admittedly, I had to look up a tutorial for... every room I solved, but these are luckily linked in-game!
-The solutions felt like a think I could have solved eventually, and I'm intrigued in how the story develops.
+The solutions felt like a thing I could have solved eventually, and I'm intrigued to see how the story develops.

 This almost felt like a short art film, totally worth the very cheap price tag!